Deltavalley/kes-rt-2022/README.md

 6. I'll approve your commit (hopefully) and it'll get merged into `kes-rt-2022/master`, so other people can download and view it.
     - _technically anyone can rebase off any branch so you dont have to submit a pull request to master to share your code with a friend_

-## Re-Syncing your branch
+## Resetting your branch
-Your branch remains static in relation to the master from the moment it is created or updated.
-This means you cannot fetch any changes that are made to `kes-rt-2022` directly by just fetching.
+Your branch remains static in relation to the `master` branch from the moment it is created or reset.
+This means you cannot fetch any changes that are made to `kes-rt-2022` directly by just fetching your branch.
-To fetch changes made to `kes-rt-2022/master` into your branch, you need to "Rebase" your branch onto master.
-After this, your branch will update to the latest version of the repo.
+To fetch changes made to `kes-rt-2022/master` into your branch, you need to reset your branch.
+This updates your branch to the latest version of `kes-rt-2022/master`.
 You will lose any changes to your branch that have not been committed and approved.
+To reset your branch in VS2022:
+1. In the top bar, go to `Git>Manage Branches`
+2. On the left panel, right click the `master` branch and press "Checkout"
+3. Right click the `master` branch and press pull
+4. Right click your branch and press `Reset>Delete Changes (--hard)`
+5. Confirm your choice